 But if you were already diagnosed with a mental health problem before you started using other substances, you may be prescribed drugs to treat it.

 If you are prescribed psychiatric drugs, it’s important to be careful about taking them with recreational drugs.
-The different drugs may interact with each other and cause adverse effects – see drugs and medication.
+Certain drugs may interact with each other and cause adverse effects.